Vembadithalam: Culture

 Textile is most important business.
 Mostly Devanga Chettiar community people reside here doing the textile business or they inspired other community people to follow the textile business.
 On every week of Tuesday weaver gets weekly wages and they will do their purchases in nearby weekly market.
 Sri Ramalinga Sowdeswari Amman, Marriamman and Kaliamman temple, Subramanya swamy temple and Perumal Kovil (temple) and Kasi Vishwanatha temple are major temples.Sri Ramalinga Sowdeswari Amman, Marriamman (most famous) and Kaliamman festivals are celebrated every year without fail.
 Whole village get the new color on those festival days.
 Sowdeswari Amman festival is celebrated in the month of January (Tamil month of Thai).
 The people belong to Kannada Devanga Chettiar family celebrate this Sowdeswari Amman festival and it is a three to four-day festival featuring Knife dance (Kathi Dance and Veramutti), Sakthi, Jyothi, etc. During this festival famous Veramutti vesam and it devotional steps are fantastic experience to see.

-Mr. Shanmugaraj from Vembadithalam about 36 years doing this veramutti vesam as devotional service to God.
+Mr. Shanmugaraj from Vembadithalam about 41 years doing this veramutti vesam as devotional service to God famous known in this area.
 Steps followed in this Veramutti having big devanga history.
 Entertainment includes an orchestra (both classical and western) and drama, etc. Marriamman and Kaliamman festivals are celebrated annually in the Tamil month of 'Panguni'.
 It is also a two to three-day festival, there will be activities like Thee Gundam (walking on fire), pongal (making sweet food for Amman) and vandi vedikkai (show of decorated vehicles or bullock carts with some themes) in the evening of last day.